Lagrangian filtering for wave-mean flow decomposition: Results: Lagrangian mean

 Whilst the oscillations at the wave frequency are removed by the Lagrangian low-pass in figure \ref{fig:mean_comparison_hovmuller}b, they are still evident in the top-hat mean shown in figure \ref{fig:mean_comparison_hovmuller}e.
 This is because the top-hat mean is less selective in the frequencies that are filtered.
 In this simple test case, we could have chosen the averaging period of the top-hat to exactly be the period of the wave to better remove this wave signal.
 However, in the general case of a continuous spectrum of waves, the top-hat mean would not be able to perfectly remove all waves with a given cut-off frequency.

 The Eulerian low-pass mean in figure \ref{fig:mean_comparison_hovmuller}c is more effective in removing the wave oscillations than the Lagrangian top-hat, but, as in figure \ref{fig:mean_comparison}c, the resulting mean flow is blurred.
 The Eulerian top-hat in figure \ref{fig:mean_comparison_hovmuller} suffers from both blurring and residual wave signal.

-Strategy 3 is used to calculate the means in figures \ref{fig:mean_comparison} and \ref{fig:mean_comparison_hovmuller}, since strategy 2 cannot be used for a low-pass.
-Hereafter, we focus on this low-pass filter, as it gives more control over the frequencies to remove, and consider the relative merits of strategies 1 and 3.
+Hereafter, we focus on the low-pass filter, as it gives more control over the frequencies to remove, and consider the relative merits of strategies 1 and 3.

 Figure \ref{fig:strat13_comparison}a shows the direct output $\tilde{\zeta}$ of strategy 1, and figure \ref{fig:strat13_comparison}d the direct output $\zeta^*$ of strategy 3 (which are rearrangements of each other).
 To find $\barL{\zeta}$, these fields are remapped to the trajectory mean coordinate, using $\vXia{1\mapsto 2}$ for strategy 1 and $\vXia{3\mapsto 2}$ for strategy 3.
 The $y$ components of these maps are shown in figures \ref{fig:strat13_comparison}c and \ref{fig:strat13_comparison}f respectively, and the resulting $\barL{\zeta}$ in figures \ref{fig:strat13_comparison}b and \ref{fig:strat13_comparison}e.
 The map $\vXia{1\mapsto 2}$ is complicated as it represents the motion of the flow between the trajectory mean and end positions, and the resulting $\barL{\zeta}$ is poorly interpolated.
 However, $\vXia{3\mapsto 2}$ differs from the identity only by the wave perturbation, and therefore results in a clean interpolation to $\barL{\zeta}$.
-Therefore, in the case of a low-pass filter where the mean flow varies significantly over the averaging interval, strategy 3 is optimal.
+Therefore, strategy 3 is preferred over strategy 1 when the mean flow varies significantly over the averaging interval, although in a flow with a more complex `wave' component, the final mapping of strategy 3 may still be too complicated.
 However, over a shorter averaging interval, where the interpolating map shown in figure \ref{fig:strat13_comparison}c is simpler, strategy 1 may be more accurate than strategy 3, since strategy 3 can accumulate interpolation errors at each time step.
 We discuss this further in \S \ref{sec:interpolation}.
+The complexity of the strategy 1 mapping in figure \ref{fig:strat13_comparison}c is also partly due to the long averaging interval used -- the use of a filter that is more localised in time than the strict low-pass (such as a Butterworth or Gaussian filter) would allow a shorter averaging interval, and correspondingly a less complex final interpolation in strategy 1 (and also in the forcing terms of the strategy 2 and 3 equations).

 Having found the Lagrangian mean of a flow, we now consider how to define the wave-like component of the flow.